goxa2020/TPanelDesktop/README.md

 ## install all dependencies

 ### python
+First step:
+`cd backend_django`\

-Django project has requirements.txt with all python dependencies, To install you need write: `pip install -r requirements.txt` in backend_django and in your venv
+Django project has requirements.txt with all python dependencies\
+To install you need write: `pip install -r requirements.txt` in your venv

+You also need to run migrations: `py manage.py makemigrations`, `py manage.py migrate `
 ### node
+First step:
+`cd react-fron-app`\

-To install react dependencies just run `npm install`.
+To install react dependencies just run `npm install`.\
 It will resolve the required dependencies from the package.json file.

 ## Start app

-To start this app you need
+To start this app you need:

 ### react